ansilove/ansilove/README.md

 # Specs

 AnsiLove/C is strictly using the `C99 standard` to achieve high portability to all major operating systems.
 It's developed from ground up with the vision to compile just fine on your platform.
-Be sure to link against `libgd` when compiling which is also needed when running the binary.
 Supported compilers are `GCC` and `Clang`, others may work but aren't tested.
-We use Linux and Mac OS X for AnsiLove/C development.
+We use Linux, OpenBSD and Mac OS X for AnsiLove/C development.

 Feel free to fork and create Linux packages, [Homebrew](https://github.com/mxcl/homebrew) formulas, whatever.